New physics and the tau polarization vector in $b\to c \tau \bar\nu_\tau$ decays: Acknowledgements

 \section{Acknowledgements}

+We warmly thank Jorge Martin Camalich by providing us with the statistical uncertainties and correlations of the Wilson coefficients for $R_2$ leptoquark model fit.
 This research has been supported by the Spanish Ministerio de Econom\'ia y Competitividad (MINECO) and the European Regional Development Fund (ERDF) under contracts FIS2017-84038-C2-1-P and PID2019-105439G-C22, the EU STRONG-2020 project under the program H2020-INFRAIA-2018-1, grant agreement no. 824093 and by Generalitat Valenciana under contract PROMETEO/2020/023.